tongji-cdi/robot-knowledge-canvases/README.md

 # Canvases of how people present robotic situational knowledge

 This repository contains the canvas data we used in our CHI'21 paper "Patterns for Representing Knowledge Graphs to Communicate Situational Knowledge of Service Robots."
-We gave each participants three human-robot interaction scenarios, where the human asks the robot to communicate its situational knowledge.
+We gave each participant three human-robot interaction scenarios, where the human asks the robot to communicate its situational knowledge.
 We then asked the participants to present the knowledge using cards on a canvas, playing the role of the robot.
 These are the results:

 | Participant | Session 1 | Session 2 | Session 3 |
 | ------------- | ------------- | ------------- | ------------- |